Abhinav5050649/bankTr/README.md

 # Mini Bank Management System

-This is just a MERN Project to simulate a mini-bank management system, which can be used to demonstrate the fundamental functioning of apps like GPay.
+This is just a MERN Project to simulate a mini-bank management system, which can be used to demonstrate the fundamental functioning of Payment Apps like Google Pay.

 ## Requirements